|Image from the Library of Congress|

 While analyzing the1850 Census for Tallapoosa County Township 24 Alabama, I noticed that living next door to Lydia Lee was Zachariah Lee age 25, Martha E. age 20, and Susan L. age 1.
 Zachariah's was born in South Carolina.
 Zachariah’s wife Martha’s place of birth was Georgia and Susan L.'s place of birth as Alabama.
 They were farmers.
 Jordan and Lydia had a son named Zachariah.

 On the 1860 census Letty (Lydia) Lee was listed with a family in Precinct 6 Butler County, Alabama.
-August 8, 1860 is the enumeration date for this census.
+The enumeration date for this census was August 8, 1860.

 Letty Lee was enumerated on 08 July 1870 in Township 22 County of Randolph State of Alabama.
 Letty, age 94, is living with James and Betsy Fetner.
 James was 65 and born in Georgia and Betsy was 56 and born in South Carolina.
 Their real estate was 40 and value of personal property was 100.
 James was a farmer.
 It was inferred that this is Lydia widow of Jordan, and Betsy was Lydia’s daughter.